near/node-docs/docs/validator/validator-bootcamp.md

 - URL
 - Country and country code
 - Email (for support)
-- Telegram, Discord, or Twitter
+- Telegram, Discord, or X previously (Twitter)

 Command: